 Funding can be granted to collaborative projects which contain a creative, capacity-building dimension and include activities such as seminars, workshops, training courses and visits.
 One call for applications to fund collaborative projects takes place each ...

 Seed funding is available for such purposes as small-scale projects, project start-ups and planning trips.
-There are two calls for seed funding each year.
-For 2015 application deadlines are: 21 January – for activities which ...
+There are normally two calls for seed funding each year.
+The next call will open in November 2015 with deadline ...